At a Glance - Solving Quadratic Equations

 Solving an equation means to find all values of x that, when plugged into the equation, will make the whole thing equal zero.
 That is, what values will make ax2 + bx + c = 0?
 It's like a puzzle, and you're looking for a five-letter word that means 'the solution to the equation.'
 Those values of x are the roots of the equation.

 But quadratic equations don't always play nice.
-What can we do when they start being unruly?
+What can we do when they start getting unruly?
 We'll look at two techniques that can be used on any quadratic equation.
-We'll also go over a method for predicting the number and type of solutions you will find for any particular equation.
+We'll also go over a method for predicting the number and type of solutions you'll find for any particular equation.
+Buckle up.